LichiMan/EZLookdevTools/README.md

 <img width="100%" src="docs/images/materialMapping.png" alt="EZSurfacing Tools" style="margin-right: 10px;" />

-###### Note
+###### Notes
+* If your file name has the {colorspace} token somewhere, the tools will create the file nodes with the correct colorspaces.
+OCIO partially supported, only the commonly used colorspaces.
+Valid colorspaces are:
+    * sRGB
+    * raw
+    * linear
-The tool uses fuzzy string matching to give naming some flexibility to errors, different spellings, or camel casing.
+* The tool uses fuzzy string matching to give naming some flexibility to errors or differences, like capital letters, camel casing, or different spellings.

-###### Import example
+#### Texture Import
-206 Textures, from 6 Substance Painter textureSets imported to the Pixar cabin with one click
+206 Textures, from 6 Substance Painter textureSets imported to the Pixar cabin with a single click
 <img width="100%" src="docs/images/materialMappingCabin.png" alt="EZSurfacing Tools" style="margin-right: 10px;" />

 ## Katana Surfacing Projects